Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/pypi_exercise.md

 - **Note**: General recommendation is to have the name of the folder having the source files to be same as the name of the package as seen when imported at the time of use.
 - The `README.md` file consists of a longer description about the code and what it does.
 Take the information about the code from Step 1 of this exercise and add it to the README.
 In addition to this fill out the empty sections of the README with relevant information.
 - In the `pyproject.toml`, name your package `<your-GitLab-username>_diffusion2d` (the underscore `_` between your GitLab username and diffusion2d is important, because any other symbol will not work).
 We will use semantic versioning, so the version you are developing will be `0.0.1`.
 The package url is the url of the GitHub repository of this exercise code.
-- As the package should be easy to install and provide maximum possible information, try to include as many configuration options as possible.
+- Try to add as many configuration options as you can.
 - **Hint**: Look at the guide on [configuring setuptools with pyproject.toml](https://setuptools.pypa.io/en/latest/userguide/pyproject_config.html).

-## Step 4 - Create distribution archives
+## Step 4 - Create build artifacts

-- With reference to the lecture notes, create distribution archives for this project.
-Use the `build` tool to create the distribution archives.
+- Create build artifacts for this project.
+Use the `build` tool to create the build artifacts.
 - After creating the distribution packages, check the `dist/` folder to ensure that the archive files have been created.
-- **Important**: If for some reason the package does not work and you wish to upload a changed state of the package, then you have to remove all contents of `dist/` before creating new distribution archives.
+- **Important**: If for some reason the package does not work and you wish to upload a changed state of the package, you have to remove all contents of `dist/` before creating new build artifacts.

 ## Step 5 - Create an account and a API Token on TestPyPI